 - Increasing circulation

-Most people express their anger verbally, through raised voices or colorful language.
-Even pacing and gesturing can be considered a healthy part of anger management.
+Many express anger verbally, in raised voices or colorful language.
+Some pace and gesture.
 Letting that anger out is a healthy way to stop the wrong and move forward.
 But for people with an anger management problem, the anger rarely ends there.

 Signs of a Problem

 Other teens may demonstrate their anger in violent ways.
-They may bully or threaten others, getting into frequent verbal and physical altercations with their friends and classmates.
-They may commit crimes, such as destruction of property or theft.
-They may also harm animals, including family pets.
-When they’re asked to perform a task, they respond with challenges and arguments, and the conversation quickly spins out of control.
-According to the American Academy of Child and Adolescent Psychiatry (AACAP), these teens may be given a diagnosis of “conduct disorder,” which is an umbrella term for mental illness that is characterized by an inability to control impulses and follow rules.
+They may bully or threaten others.
+Teens might get into frequent verbal and physical altercations with their friends and classmates.
+In addition, they may commit crimes, such as destruction of property or theft.
+Furthermore, they may also harm animals, including family pets.
+When asked to perform a task, they respond with challenges and arguments, and the conversation quickly spins out of control.
+According to the American Academy of Child and Adolescent Psychiatry (AACAP), these teens may have “conduct disorder.”
+This is an umbrella term for mental illness that is characterized by an inability to control impulses and follow rules.

 Teens with anger management disorders might also: